Guidewire/netwait/README.md

 # Netwait

-Netwait is a CLI utility used to wait for a network resource (URL, host:port) to become available.
+Netwait is a CLI utility used to wait for a network resource (HTTP, TCP service) to become available.

 The utility is a single binary with no dependencies so that it is easy to